HelmholtzAI-Consultants-Munich/MLEE/README.md

 ### 4.3 Run the framework
 _Windows and macOS_

-After the MLEE environment is activated and you have updated the input parameters, you can just type the following command to run the framework:
+After the MLEE environment is activated and you have updated the input parameters file, you can just type the following command to the Command Prompt and run the framework:

 ```
 python main.py